Photographer: Lawrence Manyapelo

 You interview quite a number of notable personalities in South Africa.
 What’s the one important thing you’ve learned from the people you’ve interviewed.

-“Oh, I have learned so much and from all those interviews.
+“Oh, I have learned so much from all those interviews.
 Just when you think you’ve figured it out, someone says something that changes what you know completely.
 I have, however, taken away that tenacity is the name of the game.
 One also needs to be very rooted in their purpose and in their passion to make it in their respective fields.
 Lastly, I have learnt that respect is the ultimate key.
 Everything is restored and destroyed by your level of respect for the people you work with.”

 With so much success and accolades to boast about, your humility is astounding.
 How do you keep your ego in check?

 “That’s very simple.
-I am who I am because of the people; my fans, my supporters, my neighbors, my family.
+I am who I am because of the people; my fans, my supporters, my neighbours, my family.
 I am a representation of my family and my parents and the Modiadie name at large.
-Thinking and being bigger than who I am can never help me move forward; but it will hinder me.
+Thinking and being bigger than who I am can never help me move forward, but it will hinder me.
 Life comes at a person so fast and your humility is what determines if your ship sinks or stays afloat.”

 Your previous interview with PREVIDAR, back then you mentioned that you never had time to smell the roses due to you hectic schedule.
 Have you found time to smell the roses?

 “I most certainly have.
 As I said, life can come at you so fast and I would absolutely be distraught having to wake up one morning and realise I never took the time out to appreciate every single person in my life.
 I think building the house for my dad was one of my biggest “smell the roses” moments.”

 Who inspires you in terms of what you do.
 Who do you look up to and why?